Limbo20000/Simple-Linear-Regression/README.md

-- Simple Linear Regression on a cleaned dataset with using Pythorch Lightning
+- Simple Linear Regression on a cleaned dataset with using Pytorch Lightning
 - For Logging purposes Weights & Biases is used.